Fearless Autumn

 - Possess fireworks under the age of 18

-- Throw or set off fireworks in a public place
+- Throw or set off fireworks in a public place (like a street, park or road)

 - Cause unnecessary suffering to animals